 If you have been shielding due to being in a vulnerable category for COVID-19, please inform us of this when booking.

 We believe in learning through doing, and practical sessions are an important part of our on-site student experience.

 We aim to keep the practical activities as interactive as possible whilst ensuring the safety and wellbeing of staff and students.

-Whilst CAT has a range of indoor and outdoor teaching locations, indoor classes will be restricted to the WISE building.
-The Sheppard Lecture Theatre and teaching rooms in WISE will be thoroughly cleaned prior to each study visit and during breaks.
+Whilst CAT has a range of indoor and outdoor teaching locations, indoor classes will mainly take place in the WISE building with communal spaces, toilets and touch points cleaned regularly.

-Hand sanitising stations will also be available around the WISE building and the CAT site.
+Hand sanitising stations will continue to be available around the WISE building and the CAT site.

 We ask all students to help protect themselves and others through regular handwashing.

-If you need to cancel accommodation due to COVID you’ll be able to transfer credit for accommodation for a future module.
+If you need to cancel accommodation due to COVID-19 you’ll be able to transfer credit for accommodation for a future module.

 For cancellation for other reasons, please refer to our standard Fees Terms and Conditions.